Anupama (1966 film)

-The film was critically acclaimed and was nominated for four Filmfare Awards and won Filmfare Award for Best Cinematography, B&W. It did "Above Average" business at the Indian Box Office.
-One of the best Indian movie on father and daughter relationship.

 Plot

 Mohan Sharma (Tarun Bose), a successful businessman in Bombay, marries Aruna (Surekha Pandit) late in his life.
 His happy marriage ends when Aruna dies during childbirth, leaving behind a young daughter, Uma (Sharmila Tagore).
 Mohan cannot bear to see his daughter unless he is drunk, as she is a painful reminder of his late wife.
 Naturally, Uma grows up all by herself and becomes highly introverted and depressed.
 As time passes, Mohan's health starts failing due to overwork and alcoholism; doctors suggest a change of weather to a hill station, Mahabaleshwar.

 Meanwhile, Arun Mehta (Deven Verma), the son of Mohan's friend Hari Mehta, is set to marry Uma, but prefers Annie (Shashikala) instead.
 He returns home after studying engineering abroad for five years, and joins them along with his friend, Ashok (Dharmendra), a writer and teacher who due to his straightforward nature most of the time remains jobless.
 Things change when young Ashok enters Uma's life.
 Uma falls in love with Ashok but she cannot do anything to jeopardize the already fragile relationship between her and her father who dislikes Ashok.
 Finally, Uma's father agrees and Uma leaves with Ashok to his village.